mfldavidson/college_scorecard_db/README.md

 - `QUESTIONS.md`: the questions I posed, SQL queries used to answer them, and the results
 - `ERD.png`: entity relationship diagram of the database and tables
 - `college_scorecard.sql`: a sample of the database created and loaded using `run.py`
+- `Data Dictionary.pdf`: data dictionary for each table (see name of table in upper left of page)

 ## Initial Setup (First time only)